pymargot/margot/README.md

 # Margot Data
 The first component is margot.data.

-Margot manages data collection, cleaning and assemblance into a well organised Pandas Dataframe using a clean, declarative API.
-If you've ever used Django you'll find this approach familiar.
+Margot manages data collection, cleaning and assemblance of time series into a nicely organised Pandas Dataframe using a clean, declarative API.
+If you've ever used Django you'll find this approach very similar to the Django ORM.

 ## Columns
 Margot can retreive time series data from external sources, like AlphaVantage.
 To add